Churchill Alemao: March 2012 elections

 In the March 2012 elections to the Legislative Assembly of Goa, Alemao lost to independent candidate Avertano Furtado by a margin of over 2000 votes.
 His brother Joaqium Alemao, who was then Minister in the Government of Goa, also lost as he could not retain his Cuncolim constituency.
 Churchill Alemao's daughter Valanka and Joaquim's son Yuri also lost the 2012 elections.
 All four candidates from the Alemao family suffered defeat.
 Churchill Alemao later blamed the then Chief Minister of Goa, Digambar Kamat and the Electronic Voting Machines for his defeat.

-Entry into the All India Trinamool Congress
+Entry into the Trinamool Congress

 In 2014, after his daughter Valanka Alemao was denied candidature by the Indian National Congress party in the elections to the 16th Lok Sabha from the South Goa, Alemao resigned from the Indian National Congress and announced that he would contest the polls as an independent candidate.

-Two days later, Alemao joined the All India Trinamool Congress and was formally inducted in the party by Madan Mitra, a Minister of State in the Government of West Bengal.
+Two days later, Alemao joined the Trinamool Congress and was formally inducted in the party by Madan Mitra, a Minister of State in the Government of West Bengal.
 He contested the elections to the 16th Lok Sabha from the South Goa (Lok Sabha constituency) as a candidate of the All India Trinamool Congress and was defeated by Narendra Keshav Sawaikar of the Bharatiya Janata Party.
 Alemao polled 11,941 votes in these elections.